 - Touch objects or surfaces that have been contaminated, then put their hands in their mouths.
 (Contaminated means the norovirus germ is present on the object or surface.)

 It is possible to be infected with norovirus more than once in your life.

 Most cases do not need testing.
 In some cases, testing for norovirus is done to understand an outbreak, such as in a hospital setting.
 This test is done by collecting a stool or vomit sample and sending it to a lab.

 Norovirus illnesses are not treated with antibiotics because antibiotics kill bacteria, not viruses.
 Receiving plenty of extra fluids through a vein (IV, or intravenous) is the best way to prevent the body from becoming dehydrated.

 Symptoms most often resolve in 2 to 3 days.
 Although people may feel better, they can still spread the virus to others for up to 72 hours (in some cases 1 to 2 weeks) after their symptoms have resolved.

 Preventing the Spread of Norovirus

 Hospital staff and visitors should always stay home if they feel sick or have a fever, diarrhea, or nausea.
+They should consult with their occupational health department at their institution.
 This helps protect others in the hospital.
 Remember, what may seem like a small health problem for you can be a big health problem for someone in the hospital who is already sick.

 Even when there is no norovirus outbreak, staff and visitors must clean their hands often: